Automattic/themes/retrato/readme.txt

 == Description ==

-Besides an appreciable snapshot of the author, the theme immediately offers large titles and post metadata displayed on a grid with no Featured Images.
+Besides an appreciable snapshot of the author, the theme immediately offers large titles and post meta data displayed on a grid with no Featured Images.

 == Changelog ==

 = 1.0.1 =
-* Hard-coded links removed from patterns/front-page.php
+* Updates version number to equal the showcase (#8283)

 = 1.0.0 =
 * Initial release